40Digits/legacy-gulp-starter/README.md

 Watches for changes, and when a file is added, removed, or edited, it runs the necessary task.
 (Defaults: `browserify`, `sass`, `symbols`, `images`, `sprites`)

-To add php to your watch task, set `options.sass.php` to `true` in the options when you instantiate eta in your gulpfile.
+To add php to your watch task, set `options.watch.php` to `true` in the options when you instantiate eta in your gulpfile.

 ### `production`